matheus-alpe/url-switch-extension/README.md

 1. Env:
     - For load unpacked extension `pnpm build:all`
-    - For load only backend `pnpm build:ext`
+    - For load only backend `pnpm build:backend`
 2. On Chrome, go to `Manage Extensions`;
 3. Enable `Developer Mode`;
 4. Click on `Load unpacked`;